How to Crochet: Ultimate Beginner Guide of Tutorials and Patterns

 Learn all about natural fibers, synthetic fibers, eco-friendly yarns, and yarn weights in this guide.
 We are even sharing some of our favorite free crochet patterns with each yarn weight type.
 It's amazing the difference knowing what best yarn to use for each project will make.

-Crochet Yarn: Choosing the Best Yarn for your Crochet Patterns
+Best Yarn for Crochet

 There are a lot of things to keep in mind as you start learning how to crochet, from the tools you need to the techniques you need to know.
 Before you can even get to choose your yarn colors and brands, you need to understand yarn weights.